liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

     ['/adhocracy/Proposals/kommunismus/FIRST',
      '/adhocracy/Proposals/kommunismus/LAST']

+TODO: the next section sounds like depth only understands {1, 2, 3, all} as arguments.  if it understands any positive integer and 'all'. it should make that clearer.

 By default, only direct children of a pool are listed as elements, i.e. the standard depth is 1.
 Setting the *depth* parameter to a higher value allows also including grandchildren (depth=2) or even great-grandchildren